Olive, Lady Baillie: Personal life

-In May 1925, she married Arthur Wilson-Filmer (1895–1968), the son of MP Arthur Stanley Wilson and Alice Cecil Agnes (née Filmer) Wilson, and grandson of shipping magnate Arthur Wilson and Sir Edmund Filmer, 9th Baronet.
+In May 1925, she married Arthur Wilson-Filmer (1895–1968), the son of MP Stanley Wilson and Alice Cecil Agnes (née Filmer), and grandson of shipping magnate Arthur Wilson and Sir Edmund Filmer, 9th Baronet.
 The Wilson-Filmers bought Leeds Castle in 1926–27 but were divorced in December 1930, after which Olive retained possession of the castle.

-On 4 November 1931, she married Sir Adrian William Maxwell Baillie, 6th Baronet, thus gaining the title of Lady Baillie.
+On 4 November 1931, she married Sir Adrian Baillie, 6th Baronet, thus gaining the title of Lady Baillie.
 Together, they had one son: